A Brief Introduction to my Background

 ABOUT ME

-I’m a licensed clinical social worker and psychdynamic psychotherapist offering individual therapy for adults seeking meaningful change
+I’m a licensed clinical social worker and psychodynamic psychotherapist offering individual therapy for adults seeking meaningful change

 I earned my masters in social work at Columbia University, where I completed internships in the fields of substance use and serious mental illness.
 Since then, I have worked in the city shelter system and as a psychotherapist at a community mental health clinic.
 I am currently undergoing post-graduate psychoanalytic training at the Institute for the Psychoanalytic Study of Subjectivity and was a recipient of the International Association of Psychoanalytic Self Psychology's 2023 Early Career Professional Scholarship Award.